-- All utility bills are paid for by the residents, through the providers who have checkbook control over the resident’s finances.
+- Residents pay all utility bills, through the providers who have checkbook control over the resident’s finances.

-- Licensed and professionally trained caregivers are assigned to each resident and paid for by the state.
+- Each resident has licensed and professionally trained caregivers, paid for by the state.
 Each caregiver works on shifts and they do not live at the property.

-- Each resident receives housing modification funds of up to $12,000 (may vary by state) to be used to pay to install modifications for that residents needs such as grab bars, walk-in shower, fenced yards, wheelchair ramps, etc.
+- Housing modification funds of up to $12,000 (may vary by state) used to pay to install modifications for that residents needs such as grab bars, walk-in shower, fenced yards, wheelchair ramps, etc. receives each resident.

 - Depending on location, the per-room rates vary from $400 to $800 per room per month which may be higher than fair market rent for a property.